Deducting Car Expenses from ATO - Find The Method for You

 You need to keep track of the business kilometres you’ve driven throughout the year.
-Although you don’t need to keep and submit a logbook of your driving during your cents per km claim, if the ATO asks you, you must be able to show how you worked out the deduction you are claiming.
+Although you don’t need to submit a logbook of your driving, if the ATO asks you, you must be able to show how you worked out the deduction you are claiming.

-It’s important to only claim deductions for eligible expenses, as the ATO does audit these claims and can request evidence to support them.
+It’s important to only claim deductions for eligible kilometres, as the ATO does audit these claims and can request evidence to support them.

 The logbook method claim